Blackburn Skua: Design

-Considerable design complexity was incurred by the choice to have both a retractable undercarriage and folding wings; the solution drew upon the earlier Blackburn Airedale monoplane.
+Considerable design complexity was incurred by the choice to have both a retractable undercarriage and folding wings; the solution drew on the earlier Blackburn Airedale monoplane.
 When folded, the wings moved back around an inclined hinge housed within the wing, enabling a twist in the movement so that they rest against the fuselage; latch pins were used to secure them in place.
 The main undercarriage retracted both outwards and upwards into circular wheel wells in the underside of the outer wing panels, the motion being powered by an engine-driven hydraulic pump.
 The tail wheel unit was fitted with a Dowty-supplied self-centering shock absorber strut and an electrically conductive tyre.
-Both the tailplane and fin were metal-clad cantilever structures that bolted directly onto the rear frames of the fuselage.
+Both tailplane and fin were metal-clad cantilever structures that bolted directly onto the rear frames of the fuselage.
 Controllable trim tabs and a horn-balanced rudder were fitted, to ensure rapid spin recovery, a portion of the tailplane and the entirety of the fabric-covered elevator was positioned behind the trailing edge of the rudder.

-The crew were accommodated beneath an enclosed glazed cockpit enclosure, strengthened by two fuselage frames that formed a crash pylon in the event of the aircraft turning over.
+The crew were accommodated beneath an enclosed glazed cockpit enclosure strengthened by two fuselage frames that formed a crash pylon in the event of the aircraft turning over.
 It was the Fleet Air Arm's first service monoplane and was a radical departure for a force that was primarily equipped with open-cockpit biplanes such as the Fairey Swordfish.
-The pilot's position featured a sliding hood and was provided with favourable visibility in most forward-facing directions, while the gunner was seated after of the wing beneath a tiling canopy that could be opened or closed dependent on whether the defensive gun was being operated.
-This machine gun was stored within a compartment within the rear decking when not in use.
+The pilot's position featured a sliding hood and was provided with favourable visibility in most forward-facing directions, while the gunner was seated after of the wing beneath a tilting canopy that could be opened or closed dependent on whether the defensive gun was being operated.
+This machine gun was stored in a compartment within the rear decking when not in use.